swch/strivve-docs/src/pages/resources/job-progress/index.md

 ### Overview

-As single_site_jobs are not transactional, CardSavr clients need a way to monitor jobs as they progress.
-For example, if additional information is required from the client (like a new password or tfa code), there needs to be a mechanism for the virtual browser (VBS) to make the rerquest to the individual user running the job.
-There are a couple of approved methodologies for communicating with the virtual browser: polling the job/cardholder entities directly and by subscribing to ephemeral job events.
+As single\_site\_jobs are not transactional, CardSavr clients need a way to monitor jobs as they progress.
+For example, if additional information is required from the client (like a new password or tfa code), there needs to be a mechanism for the virtual browser (VBS) to make the request to the individual cardholder running the job.
+There are a couple of recommended methodologies for communicating with the virtual browser: polling the job entities [directly](./progress-polling) and by subscribing to ephemeral [job and cardholder messages](./progress-messages).

 ### Job statuses

-As a job transitions from one status to the next, you can query the jobs api to see the current status.
+As a job transitions from one status to the next, applications can query the jobs api to see the current status.
 The single\_site\_job status is returned as part of a GET response, as well as within a job\_status message.
 Some statuses indicate that action by the user must be taken, other statuses are simply informational and can provide important feedback to the user.
-Most status changes can only be made by the VBS.
+Most status changes are made by the VBS.

+This is a list of in-progress status messages that occur before a job terminates.

 Status | Can be set by agent | Description
 |------|---------------------|------------